Draw values, most likely model parameters.

 The data type of the parameters will be numeric, unless add_id_column

-is FALSE.
+is "character" and cast_to_data_frame is FALSE.
 In this case the returned

 matrix will be of type character.